Our Ambition:

 Championing a global agreement for a sustainable, circular economy.

-The International Council of Chemical Associations (ICCA) recently hosted two expert-led webinar series about 1) the sound management of chemicals in plastics (watch here), and 2) using product design and a decision-tree approach to enable circularity and help prevent high-leakage plastic products from becoming pollution (watch here)
+Additionally, the International Council of Chemical Associations (ICCA) hosted a series of expert-led webinars about 1) the sound management of chemicals in plastics (watch here), and 2) the use of product design and a decision-tree approach to enable circularity and help prevent products most prone to leakage from becoming pollution (watch here), and 3) chemical recycling (watch here).

 Unmanaged plastic waste ends up as pollution.